 After 2000 returns from sheep farming fell and remained vulnerable to fluctuations in wool prices, and to high farming and transport costs.
 An attempt to beat high transport costs by establishing a meatworks failed.

 In the early 2000s the shipping of young cattle to New Zealand shifted many farmers away from a reliance on sheep.
-Many farmers gained extra income by fishing or in some other way.
+Many farmers gained extra income from fishing or other activities.
 Farm and animal management lagged behind standard practices on the mainland.

 The Chatham Island Council is the local authority for the Chatham Islands.
 The islands were formerly part of the Lyttelton general electorate, but in the 1980s they became part of Wellington’s Rongotai electorate.
 The islands are also part of Te Tai Tonga Māori electorate.